 What Is Giardia?

-Giardia is shed in the stool of infected animals.
-Giardia cysts can survive in the environment for days to months depending on conditions.
+Giardia is shed in the stool of infected animals in the form of cysts, which are immediately capable of causing infection.
+These cysts can survive in the environment for days to months, depending on conditions.
 The cysts thrive in cold water, living for one to three months.
 Viability decreases as water warms.
-They can survive in cooler soil temperatures for up to 7 weeks and for about a week in warmer soil or on surfaces.
+They can survive in cooler soil temperatures for up to seven weeks and for about a week in warmer soil or on surfaces.

 Diagnosing Giardia in Dogs

-Your veterinarian will usually only test specifically for Giardia if your dog is sick.
-However, routine wellness parasite screening may reveal the presence of Giardia.
-Giardiasis is not as simple to diagnose as some other common intestinal parasites because it is not consistently shed in the stool (due to the organism's life cycle).
+Giardiasis is not as simple to diagnose as some other common intestinal parasites because it is not consistently shed in the stool.
 There are a few ways Giardia can be detected by a veterinarian.

-- Direct fecal smear: fresh stool is mixed with saline and examined microscopically.
+- Direct fecal smear: In this test, fresh stool is mixed with saline and examined microscopically.

-- Fecal flotation with centrifugation: stool is mixed with a special salt/sugar solution and centrifuged (spun in a special machine at high speed).
+- Fecal flotation with centrifugation: This test is performed with stool that is mixed with a special salt/sugar solution and then centrifuged (spun in a special machine at high speed).
 The sample is then microscopically examined.

-- Giardia ELISA test: a specialized test that detects antigens in feces.
-This test uses a small stool sample and a test kit; no microscopic examination is needed.
+- Giardia ELISA test: This specialized test detects antigens in feces.
+The test uses a small stool sample and a test kit.
+No microscopic examination is needed.
 Most veterinarians can perform this test in-house for fast results.

 Regardless of the medical treatment used, it is important that you do your best to eliminate Giardia from your dog's environment.
 This will help prevent other animals (including humans) from contracting Giardia and your dog from becoming reinfected.